Alfresco/docs-alfresco/insight-engine/latest/using/sql/zeppelin-sql.md

 ---
-title: Sample SQL for Alfresco Insight Zeppelin
+title: Sample Insight Zeppelin SQL
 ---

 Using Alfresco Insight Zeppelin you can create some reports with the following example SQL queries: